Historical Timeline

 1965

-Tailback Mike Garrett wins USC’s first Heisman Trophy.
+Tailback Mike Garrett ‘67 wins USC’s first Heisman Trophy, college football’s most prestigious award.

 1965

-The USC School of Dentistry founds its mobile dental clinic, now the oldest and most extensive self-contained facility of its kind.
+The USC School of Dentistry launches its mobile dental clinic, now the largest in the nation outside of the U.S. military.

 1960